 Wells and his wife and two sons sat down on the terrace of the busy trattoria and, before placing any orders, explained to two servers that Dexter, then 11, had a severe allergy to nuts and seeds.

 “We were very careful about what he was getting and the restaurant was fully informed,” says Wells.
 Since the bread typically brought to each table is coated in sesame seeds, a server offered breadsticks as an alternative for Dexter.
 Halfway through his second stick, “he appeared troubled, worried and annoyed,” recalls Wells, who watched as Dexter rubbed his lips and began to sneeze.
 Wells looked inside the breadstick and immediately saw the culprit: whole sesame seeds, baked right in.

-The boy recovered after taking Benadryl, but the incident left a bad taste for his father, who later emailed the B&B Hospitality Group, which owns La Sirena.
-All staff members at the restaurants run by B&B are fully trained on allergy protocols and accommodations.
+The boy recovered after taking Benadryl, but the incident left a bad taste for his father, who later emailed the B&B Hospitality Group, which at the time owned La Sirena.
+All staff members at the restaurants run by B&B were fully trained on allergy protocols and accommodations.
 Yet this happened.

 Wells got an apology and the promise of a thorough review of allergy measures.
-A B&B owner later confessed to frustration with the error, telling Allergic Living magazine: “No matter how many fail-safes and checkpoints we put in place, nothing is foolproof.”
+A B&B owner later confessed to frustration with the error, telling Allergic Living: “No matter how many fail-safes and checkpoints we put in place, nothing is foolproof.”

 Yet, while an absolute guarantee is not possible, food-service attitudes and efforts are certainly evolving, with more chefs and restaurants regarding allergic or celiac customers as valued patrons instead of nuisance eaters or lawsuits waiting to happen.